Category Archives: Teachers

 “Why do they have different work attitudes?”

-“Why are some passionate with their job and compassionate to their students while the others are not?”
+“Why are some passionate about their job and compassionate to their students while others are not?”

 Before we answer those questions, it is important to note that there are only two ways to classify the way teachers perform – effective or ineffective; two ways to label their work attitude – good or bad; and two ways to view the way they treat their students – fairly or poorly.